someengineering/resoto.com/docs/getting-started/installing-with-docker.md

 :::note

-When using an old Python versions of Docker Compose the command is `docker-compose` instead of `docker compose`.
+When using old versions of Docker Compose the command is `docker-compose` instead of `docker compose`.

 :::